betnero/setupper/README.md

 It should also be useful when using an exported list of apps used from a different distro to be installed on a new distro.
 The script works with standard installations i.e.: sudo apt-get <APP_NAME> or sudo pacman -S <APP_NAME>.
 More complicated installation commands have not been implemented.

+The script now is available intwo versions: settuper and settuper2.
+Latest version has arparsing implemented with some colors in the menu.

 # Features:
 - The script imports an external file with a list of apps/packages (appList.txt) an installs or removes them.
 - All the user needs to do is provide a .txt file listing the packages (appList.txt).
 The name of the file needs to remain "appList.txt" as for the moment it is hardcoded in the script.